-2.5.1 THE IDP REVIEW PROCESS PLAN
+2.5.1 THE IDP REVIEW PROCESS

-Section 21 (1) (b) of the MFMA prescribes that the Mayor of a Municipality must at least 10 months before the start of a financial year, table in Council a time schedule outlining key deadlines for the preparation, tabling and approval of the annual budget and also the review of the Integrated Development Plan.
+Section 21 (1)(b) of the MFMA prescribes that the Mayor of a Municipality must at least 10 months before the start of a financial year, table in Council a time schedule outlining key deadlines for the preparation, tabling and approval of the annual budget and also the review of the Integrated Development Plan.
+Due to COVID-19 pandemic, some of the activities in the process plan will be conducted through virtual meetings, telephonic discussions and other electronic means.

-The municipality approved the 2020-2021 IDP process plan on the 24 July 2019 as council resolution M19-20-01.
-Below is the timetable for the IDP/ budget process for 2020-2021 Municipal fiscal year.
+The municipality hopes to conclude the review process for the 2021-2022 IDP by the end of May 2021.
+The process plan will be implemented from July 2020 financial year.
+Below is the timetable for the IDP/ budget process for 2021-2022 Municipal fiscal year.